 The airport is being built to provide improve connectivity and boost the economy of the southern part of the East Java province, as well as to supplement the operation of Juanda International Airport.
 Davy Sukamta & Partners was appointed as the earthwork consultant for this project.

 Design and construction of the earthwork for the platform are considered complex.
-The project consists of a cut and fill excavation up to 35 metres high on the slope of Mount Willis, which requires the use of various ground improvement techniques.
+It consists of intricate cut and fill work up to 30 meters high on the slope of Mount Willis, which requires the use of various ground improvement techniques.

 Some ground improvement works at certain areas are required to overcome the settlement.
 Settlement analysis is evaluated using finite element analysis performed using Plaxis 2D software.
 The work of Stone Column (SC) and Down-hole Dynamic Compaction (DDC) with a total of approximately 41,412 piles have been completed.